 Arctic® Apples were created in British Columbia, Canada, and are mainly grown in Washington State, USA.
 Read on to learn more about these specialty genetically-engineered apples.

 “Arctic apples not only make convenient snacks, but they also might be able to mitigate a major source of food waste.”Arctic Apples: A fresh new take on genetic engineering, by Allison Baker

 Arctic® Apples were developed by Neal and Louisa Carter of Okanagan Specialty Fruits Inc., in British Columbia, Canada.
-Their company developed a genetic engineering process which delays enzymatic browning of apple flesh.
+Their company developed a genetic engineering process that delays the enzymatic browning of apple flesh.
 Arctic® Apples are now grown at Okanagan Specialty Fruits in Summerland, BC, as well as in Washington state.

 “The Arctic Apple was developed by Neal and Louisa Carter from British Columbia, Canada.”Farm Babe: Could the new Arctic Apple positively change the public’s perception of GMOs?, by Michelle Miller – Farm Babe, AGDaily

-Arctic® Apples were developed in response to negative consumer behaviour related to browning apple pulp.
+Arctic® Apples were developed in response to negative consumer behavior related to browning apple pulp.
 Kids and adults alike don’t want to eat apples that have gone brown, even if they were sliced just an hour before.

-Non-browning apples have the potential to decrease food waste and increase availability of pre-cut apple slices for consumers.
+Non-browning apples have the potential to decrease food waste and increase the availability of pre-cut apple slices for consumers.
 Arctic® Apples have a 28-day shelf life, without the use (and taste) of antioxidant preservatives like calcium ascorbate.

 “Our apples have decreased visibility of surface damage from bin rub, handling, and packing line bruising.”Arctic® Apples on Instagram